 Scholars have focused on capacities in six key areas needed for sustainability:

-- Transforming unsustainable development pathways
+- Capacity to transform unsustainable development pathways onto sustainable ones

-- Linking knowledge with action
+- Capacity to link knowledge with action in pursuit of sustainability

 Perspectives from practice